MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-4-c4324.md

 > '*structname*': structure was padded due to alignment specifier

-Padding was added at the end of a structure because you specified an alighment specifier, such as [__declspec(align)](../../cpp/align-cpp.md).
+Padding was added at the end of a structure because you specified an alignment specifier, such as [__declspec(align)](../../cpp/align-cpp.md).

 For example, the following code generates C4324: